 About Lucy Day

-Lucy’s awards include the 2024 Writer’s Digest Grand Prize (ebook), the 2024 Next Generation Indie Book Award for Series Fiction (for the Jasmine Falls Love Stories series) and the Independent Publisher (IPPY) Award, Silver Medal in Romance (The Almost Lovebirds, 2023 and One Sweet Holiday, 2024).
+Lucy’s awards include the 2024 Writer’s Digest Grand Prize, the 2024 Next Generation Indie Book Award for Series Fiction, and the Independent Publisher (IPPY) Award, Silver Medal in Romance (The Almost Lovebirds, 2023 and One Sweet Holiday, 2024).
+She’s a former creative writing instructor and a current member of the Women’s Fiction Writers Association.

-Follow her on Instagram, where she shares book news, the occasional cute dog-in-law, and sneak peeks into her latest projects.
+Follow her on Instagram, where she shares book news, the occasional cute dog-in-law photo, and sneak peeks into her latest books.

-Subscribe to her newsletter (and snag a fun freebie novella) here.
+Subscribe to her newsletter and snag a fun freebie novella, plus bonus epilogues and more.

 Read Full Story